RSGInc/netbuffer/docs/example.rst

   * buffer_zones
   * write_daysim_files

-The main input for the network models is CSV file containing zone data.
+The main input for the network models is a CSV file containing zone data.
 This file is called ``zones_sample.csv`` in the Nashville example.

-**nearby_zones** calculates the nearby zones for each zone in the input file within a given distance (distance is network distance).
+**nearby_zones** calculates the nearby zones for each zone in the input file within a given network distance.
 It does this by finding the nearest network node for each zone, using Pandana's ``nearest_pois`` algorithm to find the nearest network nodes.

 .. automodule:: netbuffer.abm.models.nearby_zones
    :members:

-**buffer_zones** takes two additional input files -- a POI (Point of Interest) file and a Python expressions file -- and performs custom operations on the zone data to calculate additional attributes for each input zone.
+**buffer_zones** takes two additional input files -- a POI (Point of Interest) file and a Python expressions file, and performs custom operations on the zone data to calculate network buffer / accessibility attributes for each input zone.

 .. automodule:: netbuffer.abm.models.buffer_zones
    :members:

-**write_daysim_files** then outputs the final tables according to user specification.
+**write_daysim_files** then outputs the final tables according to the formats required for input to DaySim.

 .. automodule:: netbuffer.abm.models.write_daysim_files
   :members: